Skip to main content

 2. Policy Statement

 This statement designates Boise State University as a Hybrid Entity under HIPAA and formally designates those Health Care Components required to comply with the HIPAA Rules.
-Only Health Care Components, designated as such under this policy, are required to comply with the HIPAA Rules and only Health Care Components have the right to use, maintain, access or transmit Protected Health Information.
-This designation isolates the risk and liabilities that are associated with HIPAA Rules.
+Only Health Care Components, designated as such under this policy, are required to comply with the HIPAA Rules and only Health Care Components have the right to use, maintain, access, or transmit Protected Health Information.
+This designation isolates the risks and liabilities that are associated with HIPAA Rules.

 3. Definitions

 All definitions defined in HIPAA or other pertinent laws and regulations shall be as defined in the HIPAA or other laws or regulations.
-The definitions listed hereunder are for convenience and to provide additional clarity as to how these terms may be used in this Policy.
+The definitions listed hereunder are for convenience and to provide additional clarity as to how these terms may be used in this policy.

 3.1 Business Associate